 Regular monitoring of your website is important.
 That means monitoring speed, visitors, passwords, and more.
 Regular monitoring can alert you to any changes that occur.

 If you don’t have a backup of your website then you’re playing with fire.
-Backups are essential for if any issues arise.
+Backups are essential if any issues arise.
+The more backups you have in different locations, the safer your website will be.

-We include all of these things as part of our features so you don’t have to worry about any aspect of proper website maintenance.
+We include all of these things as part of our features, so you don’t have to worry about any aspect of proper website maintenance.
 So do proprietary page builder services.
-The difference is we offer premium maintenance services on all of our plans rather than slimmed down basic services.
+The difference is that we offer premium maintenance services on all of our plans rather than slimmed down basic services.

 How much does maintenance cost for different types of websites?